 • You will play a part in supporting a singularly positive, social media-infused film.
 No one in human history has ever live-streamed as much of their death journey as Ethan Sisser!

-• This is the death film that makes you feel alive!
-It’s not just a film; it’s an experience that stays with you.
+• This is a death film that makes you feel more alive!

-• The film stars Dr. Aditi Sethi, who will soon receive global recognition for launching the community death care movement.
-Be a part of her journey.
+• The film stars Dr. Aditi Sethi, who is garnering widespread attention for launching the community deathcare movement.